-- as housing options.
-The opportunity for accreditation should be extended to private landlords. - 6.2 Sanctuary schemes should be available to residents of all boroughs, regardless of tenure and tenancy status; and should meet the standards set out in the DAHA Toolkit. - 6.3 The London Partnership Board will undertake work on early intervention, including: - 6.3.1 ensuring consistent high-quality sanctuary schemes are in place across London, and exploring options for providing sanctuary schemes in the private rented sector and for homeowners - 6.3.2 improving options for victims/survivors who are social tenants and need to move to another social rented home, or retain their current one, including reviewing the Pan-London Housing Reciprocal scheme - 6.3.3 exploring the roll-out across London of the co-location of IDVAs in local authority housing-options services. - 6.4 The Mayor will provide funding to improve and expand early intervention services.
+- 1. All housing associations and boroughs should have DAHA accreditation, to cover both their role as housing providers and their provision of services such as housing options.
+The opportunity for accreditation should be extended to private landlords. - 2.
+Sanctuary schemes should be available to residents of all boroughs, regardless of tenure and tenancy status; and should meet the standards set out in the DAHA Toolkit. - 3.
+The London Partnership Board will undertake work on early intervention, including: - 1. ensuring consistent high-quality sanctuary schemes are in place across London, and exploring options for providing sanctuary schemes in the private rented sector and for homeowners - 2. improving options for victims/survivors who are social tenants and need to move to another social rented home, or retain their current one, including reviewing the Pan-London Housing Reciprocal scheme - 3. exploring the roll-out across London of the co-location of IDVAs in local authority housing-options services. - 4.
+The Mayor will provide funding to improve and expand early intervention services.

-7 Improving access to and the provision of safe crisis accommodation
+7. Improving access to and the provision of safe crisis accommodation

 The period between seeking support and accessing safe accommodation is a key point of vulnerability for victims/survivors.
-Poor levels of support at this stage can lead to victims/survivors remaining with the perpetrator; or being vulnerable to other forms of abuse, exploitation and even death.27 Also, the longer it takes for people to access services, the longer it takes them to recover and the more negative health impacts are exacerbated.28
+Poor levels of support at this stage can lead to victims/survivors remaining with the perpetrator; or being vulnerable to other forms of abuse, exploitation and even death.
+Reference:27 Also, the longer it takes for people to access services, the longer it takes them to recover and the more negative health impacts are exacerbated.
+Reference:28